 Ultimately I worked so hard to protect myself from ridicule and humiliation and NOT being seen as dumb and disappointment

 >>> My high school teachers in Austria told me that I don’t have what it takes to go to University, because of my learning difficulties and attitude!!
 I migrated to Australia and did all my studies in English.
 Completed my PhD in Internal Medicine EARLY.
 Not on time – EARLY.
 My research and publications had impact on Australian Government policy making level!

 >>> In retrospect, I climbed the "WRONG MOUNTAIN".
 I went to University, because I wanted to proof people wrong!!
 Oouuuch!!
 Not the energy we want to rely on to reach any goal (That lesson cost me financially and my health a lot, perhaps you can relate)

 Nevertheless, people questioning and underestimating our abilities leaves us feeling not taken seriously, unheard and misunderstood - it feels like being stabbed in the heart!

-Since then, I spend MANY years studying psychology, human behaviour and doing inner work to figure out how to identify what is meaningful and important to me, who I want to be and what kind of life I want to create for myself...
+Since then, I spend MANY years (decades really) studying psychology, human behaviour and doing inner work to figure out how to identify what is meaningful and important to me, who I want to be and what kind of life I want to create for myself...